yanzhou-felicity/losver/readme.md

-# Line-Level Guided Vulnerability Detection and Classification
+# LOSVER:Line-Level Guided Vulnerability Detection and Classification

 This repository contains code and scripts for experiments investigating how line-level modifiability signals improve software vulnerability detection and classification.

 The experiments are based on three widely-used benchmark datasets: **Devign**, **Big-Vul** and **PrimeVul**.

-This work is presented in **LOSVER: Line-Level Modifiability Signal-Guided Vulnerability Detection and Classification**, published at ASE 2025.
+This work is presented in **LOSVER: Line-Level Modifiability Signal-Guided Vulnerability Detection and Classification**, awarded **ACM SIGSOFT Distinguished Paper Award** at ASE 2025.

 ---